yai333/HierarchicalDataVisualization/README.md

 # Prerequisites

-The project already setups with CircleCI, you can integrate your repo to CircleCI to Automate the whole CI/CD flow.
-If you want to test and deploy locally, The following must be done before following this guide:
+The following must be done before following this guide:

 - Setup an AWS account.
 - Configure the AWS CLI with user credentials.